mercwar/AVIS-NEWS/README.md

 ## 🏆 Final Note

 **Mercwar’s Avis News is maintained under the Mercwar Tech Stack.**
-*This is the feed you consume when you want to decode battlespace and technological signals before the rest of the world.*
+- This is the feed you consume when you want to decode battlespace and technological signals before the rest of the world.

----

-This README is now **beautiful, emoji-enhanced, and screenshot-ready** — persuasive, professional, and visually engaging.

-Would you like me to **add a “Quick Tips” section** (like bookmarking feeds, using dark mode, or scanning faster) to make the guide even more practical for daily use?
+"<i> I am CVBGOD, and I have given it to you!</i>"